Codecademy/docs/content/postgresql/concepts/aggregate-functions/aggregate-functions.md

   - 'PostgreSQL'
   - 'Aggregate Functions'
   - 'Functions'
+  - 'Data'
 CatalogContent:
-  - 'learn-postgresql'
+  - 'learn-sql'
   - 'paths/analyze-data-with-sql'
 ---

 In PostgreSQL, **aggregate functions** perform calculations on a data set and return a single result.
-These functions include counting, adding, finding the average, and searching the maximum or minimum value(s) using the `SELECT` statement and the `GROUP BY` clause.
+These functions use the `SELECT` statement and the `GROUP BY` clause to execute operations such as counting, adding, finding the average, and searching the maximum or minimum value(s).

+The `GROUP BY` clause is used to arrange identical data into groups.
+In other words, this clause summarizes data by grouping rows that have the same values in the specified columns.

 PostgreSQL offers the following aggregate functions: